Java Data Types & Variables Interview Questions

 In the final instance, variables are stored separately for each object.
 Static variables are stored in the class memory and shared among all objects.

-In the end, you want to create constants, prevent overriding, or restrict inheritance.
+In final, you want to create constants, prevent overriding, or restrict inheritance.
 In static, you want a variable or method to belong to the class rather than individual objects.

 Autoboxing: